 OMG !!
 October : The Month of Market Crashes

 Do some months have significantly different stock market returns than others?
-I am not so sure, but many investors belief that October will be the bad month for stock markets and January will be better with higher than average return.
+I am not so sure, but many investors believe that October will be the bad month for stock markets and January will be better with higher than average return.

-Is it true that we can time the market base on calendar months like “Sell in May and go away “ ,buy in December for Santa Claus Rally “ and January Effect etc…which sometimes may refer to as “ Calendar Effect”.(link)
+Is it true that we can time the market base on calendar months like “Sell in May and go away “, buy-in December for Santa Claus Rally “ and January Effect etc…which sometimes may refer to as “ Calendar Effect”.(link)

 October: The Month Of Market Crashes? ( from Investopedia.com)

 The events that have given October a bad name span 80 years.